irffy/AWS/VPC_Multi_RegionsAccounts/README.md

-# Blog Post: "Connecting EC2 Instances Across VPCs, Regions, and AWS Accounts"
+# Connecting EC2 Instances Across VPCs, Regions, and AWS Accounts

 In AWS, networking plays a critical role in enabling secure, scalable, and cost-effective communication between your resources.
 One of the most common scenarios is allowing EC2 instances to talk to each other across different VPCs, regions, and even AWS accounts.
-This blog post will walk you through the different ways to achieve this, including both the theory and detailed implementation steps.
+This document will walk you through the different ways to achieve this, including both the theory and detailed implementation steps.

 ---

-## ✨ Why This is Important
+## Why This is Important

 As your architecture grows, you might deploy EC2 instances in different: